 Leyla Bilali, RN is a registered nurse, fertility nurse, and fertility consultant in the New York City area.
+She works in house at a reputable private clinic in New York City while also seeing her own clients through her concierge fertility consulting and nursing services business.

 Emily is a board-certified science editor who has worked with top digital publishing brands like Voices for Biodiversity, Study.com, GoodTherapy, Vox, and Verywell.